canonical/smtp-dkim-signing-operator/docs/index.md

-# SMTP DKIM Signing Operator
+# SMTP DKIM signing operator

-A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) deploying and managing [OpenDKIM](http://www.opendkim.org/).
+A [Juju](https://juju.is/) [charm](https://documentation.ubuntu.com/juju/3.6/reference/charm/) deploying and managing [OpenDKIM](http://www.opendkim.org/).
 OpenDKIM is an open source implementation of the DKIM (Domain Keys Identified Mail) sender authentication system proposed by the E-mail Signing Technology Group (ESTG).

 This charm intended to be used together with the [SMTP Relay Charm](https://charmhub.io/smtp-relay).